23 Famous World Barista Championship Winners

 Who is the world’s best barista?

 Famous baristas who have won international competitions include Pete Licata, Hiroshi Sawada, and Raul Rodas.
-But there are also countless local baristas who are masters of their craft and create amazing coffee every day.
+However countless local baristas are masters of their craft and create excellent coffee daily.

 Did Morgan win the World Barista Championship?